grid-line

 9. Medical app development focuses on patients

 Of course, most businesses are taking advantage of app development to extend their brand and better serve their customers.
-But few industries have seen as much concentrated growth in app development in recent years as the healthcare industry.
+However, few industries have seen as much concentrated growth in app development in recent years as the healthcare industry.

 In 2016, the market was valued at $2.17 billion.
 That grew to nearly $18 billion in 2019 and it’s expected to grow at a CAGR of 45% through 2027.